HomeGuidesComplete Guide to Registering a Business in Germany — 2026

 How long does business registration take in Germany?

-GmbH: 2–4 weeks from notarisation.
-Freiberufler/sole trader: 1–2 weeks.
-The main bottleneck is the Notar appointment — we pre-book to minimise waiting time.
+GmbH: 2–4 weeks from notarisation to Handelsregister entry.
+Freiberufler/sole trader: 1–2 weeks from Finanzamt registration.
+Gewerbeanmeldung: same day in person, 1–5 days online.
+The main bottleneck for GmbHs is the Amtsgericht processing time — we pre-book notary appointments and submit immediately to minimise the queue.

 What is the Gewerbeanmeldung and does my company need one?